 Record revenue from the lease, rental, or occasional use of school property.
-Revenues derived from lease, rental, or occasional use of real property shall be deposited in the Capital Projects Fund or Debt Service Fund, except for moneys required to be expended for maintenance, utility insurance, or any other costs associated with the lease or rental of such property, which must be deposited in the district's General Fund.
+Revenues derived from these sources shall be deposited in the Capital Projects Fund or Debt Service Fund, except for moneys required to be expended for maintenance, utility insurance, or any other costs associated with the lease or rental of such property, which must be deposited in the district's General Fund.